RushikeshShelar/InstaClone/README.md

 # Instgram Clone

 This repository contains the HTML and CSS code for a basic front-end clone of the Instagram homepage.
 The project aims to replicate the visual layout and design of the original Instagram homepage.
+Visit the site [here](https://rushikeshshelar.github.io/InstaClone/)

 ## Tech Stack